When Can You Sue For A Birth Injury In Georgia?

 Georgia Medical Malpractice Laws

 In the U.S., medical malpractice claims are governed by state-specific laws.
-It can be helpful to be aware of which Georgia malpractice laws apply to your case, but circumstances surround birth injuries are complicated.
+It can be helpful to be aware of which Georgia malpractice laws apply to your case, but circumstances surrounding birth injuries are complicated.
 You can find out more about your legal rights in a free consultation with a birth injury lawyer.

 What Is The Time Limit For Filing A Claim?